-If you’ve worked for many years, you might be champing at the bit to start a new phase of your life: retirement.
-Before you give your employer your final notice, however, be sure you understand how Social Security retirement benefits work for you.
+If you’ve worked for many years, you might be champing at the bit to start an exciting new phase of your life: retirement.
+But before you give final notice to your employer, make sure you know all the key details about your Social Security retirement benefits.

-The age you begin to receive your benefits determines how much you get each month.
-The longer you wait, the bigger the check:
+You have three options for when you can start collecting your Social Security retirement benefits.
+The age you choose determines how much you get each month.
+The longer you wait, the bigger your check.

-Retirement benefits are for both you (the person who worked and earned credits) and for qualifying members of your family.
+Retirement benefits are for anyone who worked and earned enough credits to qualify as well as for qualifying members of their family.
 This includes:

 - Current and former spouses of retirement age

-- Spouse under retirement age (as long as certain criteria is met)
+- Spouses under retirement age (as long as certain criteria are met)